EarthEdSTEM/earthed-iot-programs-tutorials/T_DHT11.md

 ![Making a variable](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/Create_Variable.png)

 ## Step 6 - Display Text
-Coding: Displaying Text on the micro:bit
+Coding: Displaying text on the micro:bit
 ----------------------------------------
 The ``||Basic: String||`` block displays text on the LED array on the front of the micr:bit computer.
 In coding, strings are lines of text.
 1. Place a ``||Basic: String||`` block inside the ``||basic:forever||`` block.
 Type the word 'Temperature: ' in the placeholder.